jdeboer/ganalytics/cran-comments.md

 * Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There is 1 NOTE:
-> Package has a VignetteBuilder field but no prebuilt vignette index

 The vignettes cannot be rebuilt remotely as they require an interactive session.
 This is because the examples in the vignettes obtain data from a specific Google Analytics account.
 An interactive session is required for authorised users to authenticate with Google Analytics.

 ## Downstream dependencies